-- 1. On the navigation panel, click Homes > Databases. - 2.
-Click the MySQL box in the Databases View, and then click Monitor. - 3.
-The Agent Installer Wizard dialog box appears. - 4.
-The first card Agent Deployment has two fields: - a.
-Agent Name Provide a name for the agent that will be created.
-This is not canonical and should be representative of the database instance that this agent will monitor. - b.
-Agent Manager Choose the agent manager on which the agent should run.
+- 1 On the navigation panel, click Homes > Databases. - 2 Click the MySQL box in the Databases View, and then click Monitor. - 3 The Agent Installer Wizard dialog box appears. - 4 On the Agent Deployment page, complete the dialog using the below as a guide: - a Agent Name Provide a name for the agent that will be created.
+This is not canonical and should be representative of the database instance that this agent will monitor. - b Agent Manager Choose the agent manager on which the agent should run.
 Considerations for this may include physical or virtual locality to the monitored instance, allocated resources, or grouping with other agents of the same type or monitored environment.
-If the agent package has not been deployed to this Agent Manager yet, it will be installed when the first agent of this type is created. - The second card Agent Properties requires a basic set of parameters for connecting to and monitoring the database instance.
-A full explanation of these properties is available in the Agent Properties section of this document. - 6.
-The third card Agent Summary displays a review of the configuration that will be created and an option allowing the agent to be activated after creation.
-If the configuration looks good, click the Finish button to start the process. - 7.
-When the process completes, a results screen will appear showing the results of agent creation.
-If the agent was not created, follow the instructions on the results screen.
-If successful, the database instance should appear in the Databases table within a few minutes.
+If the agent package has not been deployed to this Agent Manager yet, it will be installed when the first agent of this type is created. - The Agent Properties dialog requires a basic set of parameters for connecting to and monitoring the database instance.
+A full explanation of these properties is available in the Agent Properties section of this document. - 6 [Optional] To enable SQL Performance Investigator, select SQL PI in the Monitoring Extension section. - a The SQL PI Repository dialog is displayed.
+Select the Agent Manager on which the SQL PI repository should be installed.
+Then click Apply.